dianecrz/Power_BI/README.md

 Note: Remember that the data is coming from three different sources so there is no existing keys or relationships between the tables

 ### 8- Jira IT service Desk Analysis
-So this week’s challenge is around a system that I’m sure many of us use and have heard of, Jira.

 Jira is a major player and a core tool used by many organisations whether it’s to support agile development or manage service desk tickets.